BA (Hons) in Fashion Design

 Career Progression

 Through the BA (Hons) in Fashion Design, you will have gained valuable design experience, built a strong foundation of creativity, and covered a diverse range of topics.
-There is a wide range of career options for our graduates including:
+There is a wide range of career options for graduates, including:

 Ready to take the next step?